poftwaresatent/utaustin-wbc/README.md

     /path/to/opspace/release/apps/m3_servo -l float -d '2 2 2 2  1 1 1'

+If this complains about a missing SAI XML file, add `-f /path/to/opspace/robospecs/m3_with_hand.xml` to the command line.

 Make sure the robot's safety button is OFF.
 Back in the `m3_torque_shm.py` terminal, hit the `a` key.
 Hold on to the robot and switch the safety button on.